 It has all traits of a good theme including but not limited to mobile-friendliness, SEO (Search Engine Optimization), great on server resource, well-coded, compact in size, super flexible to customize, user-friendly, and more.

-At the time of writing, I am using Neve on this blog nil.pro.np as my base theme and it is amazingly fast and super lawn without any bloated feature and option.
+At the time of writing, I am using Neve on this blog nil.pro.np as my base theme and it is amazingly fast and super lean without any bloated features and options.